csomgyula/select2/doc/sync2.md

    1. the exiting thread is not the waker and
    1. the other thread is still in the guard as a waker

-**Lemma 4: If a thread exits or avoids the guard then it has not waken the other thread up**
+**Lemma 4: If a thread does not enter or leaves the guard then it has not waken the other thread up**

-**Lemma 5: If this thread was still active when the other thread deactivated then either (1) this thread will deactivate before the other reenters or (2) the other thread enters the guard**
+**Lemma 5: If this thread was still active when the other thread deactivated then either (1) this thread will deactivate before the other reenters the protocol or (2) the other thread enters the guard.**

 ### Wait-free ###